Undergraduate Course Catalog 2010-2011

 Special University Programs

 Full-tuition and partial-tuition merit-based scholarships are available to a select number of incoming freshmen.
 Several partial-tuition scholarships are also awarded to upper-class students.
-For more information, please contact Lisa MacFarlane, director, University Honors Program, Hood House.
+For more information, contact Monica Chiu, Director, University Honors Program, 211 Hood House, (603) 862-3928, or visit the UHP website at www.unh.edu/honors-program.